 “Sure,” replied Wellin, suddenly so serious.
 “Good luck, Wolf”.

-For the first time in his life Wolferlagen had really been on his own, utterly alone against something he couldn’t understand.
+For the first time in his life, Wolferlagen had been on his own, completely alone against something he couldn’t understand.

 Brave-and-almost-adult Wolferlagen climbed another branch up and fell upon it, dead tired, his legs and arms hanging down from the giant branch’s sides.
 He just wanted to close his eyes for a moment, and it indeed seemed like a moment, yet when he opened his eyes again the world was dark.

-Wolferlagen reminded himself that there hadn't yet been a person who had left the forest without her or his weapon and stuck with just a staff for life.
+Wolferlagen reminded himself that there wasn’t yet a person who had left the forest without her or his weapon and stuck with just a staff for life.
 It made him feel better.

 Everything happened so fast Wolf had no time to think about it.
 One moment he heard the call, a frightened cry of the sword (his sword!) in his mind, the next moment he lunged forward and grabbed it by the blade.

 When the ability to think returned to the boy he looked down cautiously, ready to say farewell to his fingers and embrace the pain, but no such thing happened.
 His fingers, black with sticky pine oil, were unhurt and firmly stuck to the blade.
 Wolf lifted it and realized why he was so lucky: the blade had just one cutting edge, the other edge was blunt.

 Yellow (the first silver streaks will appear years later) living steel of the sword shone in his hands.
 It was a katana, that’s how the warriors of the Fire Island call them, the most beautiful weapon in the world!

 Wolferlagen felt tears of happiness roll down his cheeks.
 He whispered, totally realizing how stupid he sounded talking to a southern sword in his northern tongue, giving her a northern name: “Ire… Ire, I’ve found you…”